Health Economics Program

 Administrative Costs at Minnesota Health Plans in 2013 (PDF)

 This report contains information about administrative costs reported by health plan companies (group purchasers) that conducted business in Minnesota during 2013.
 (March 2015)

-Minnesota All Payer Claims Database (APCD) Workgroup Report to the 2015 Minnesota Legislature (PDF: 943KB/52 pages)
+Minnesota All Payer Claims Database (MN APCD) Workgroup Report to the 2015 Minnesota Legislature (PDF)

 This study presents recommendations from discussions of a workgroup of experts about a framework for potential broader use of the Minnesota All-payer Claims Database.
 Among other suggestions, the workgroup recommended that the Legislature authorize the development of a Public Use File and the establishment advisory bodies to assist with the further development and use of the data.

 This report examines the provision of chronic pain management services in Minnesota from 2010 through 2012.
 The report includes a description of the volume, geographic distribution, facility type, and provider type/specialty of the rendering provider.
-Specifically the report includes information gathered from a review of prior literature, consultation with insurance billing experts, discussion with provider organizations, and an analysis of health insurance claims data from the Minnesota All Payer Claims Database (January 2015).
+(January 2015).

 This report describes the relationship between hospital nurse staffing levels and patient outcomes as required by the Minnesota Legislature.
 Specifically, this report includes a description of an expert workgroup and their key feedback, a review and synthesis of relevant literature, and the development of a Minnesota-specific study approach to quantitative analysis.
 (January 2015)

 Minnesota's Adult Uninsured Rate 2014 (PDF)